 Looking for advice on how to build a model railway?
-Isambard Kingdom Brunel, the greatest engineer ever, could teach you a lot.
+Who better than Isambard Kingdom Brunel, the greatest ever engineer and patron saint of ModelRailwayEngineer.

 Isambard Kingdom Brunel needs no introduction.
 A famed engineer of the 19th Century whose designs revolutionised public transport, changed modern engineering and whose signature work – the Great Western Railway – shaped the towns and cities of South West England.